Ricardo-Bortolotti/Ricardo-Bortolotti/README.md

 # Ph.D.
 Ricardo Bortolotti

 🙋‍♂️ Hi there!
-I'm Ricardo Bortolotti, and this is my Data Science & Machine Learning repository. 👋 🎓 I hold a Ph.D. in Mathematics since 2014, with a strong academic background and publications in top-tier journals.
+I'm Ricardo Bortolotti, and this is my Data Science & Machine Learning repository. 👋

++ 🎓 I hold a Ph.D. in Mathematics since 2014.
-👨‍🏫 I spent 10 years as a Professor at one of Brazil’s top federal universities, teaching and supervising research in pure mathematics.
++ 👨‍🏫 I spent 10 years as a Professor at one of Brazil’s top federal universities, teaching and supervising research in pure mathematics, with publications in top-tier journals.
-👔 In 2024, I transitioned into Data Science to apply mathematical and statistical modeling to real-world challenges.
++ 👔 In 2024, I transitioned into Data Science.
-💼 I currently work as a Data Analyst at a fintech, focusing on analytics and modeling to optimize debt collection strategies.
++ 💼 I currently work as a Data Analyst at a fintech, focusing on analytics and modeling to optimize debt collection strategies.
-🤖 I'm passionate about solving complex problems using Data Science, Machine Learning, and rigorous mathematical thinking.
++ 🤖 I'm passionate about solving complex problems using Data Science, Machine Learning, and rigorous mathematical thinking.

 ## Skills